-Volunteers from across the country have knitted over 2,000 hats that will be given to all babies born at eight Southwest Missouri hospitals during the month of February.
+Volunteers from across the country have knitted thousands of hats that will be given to babies born during the month of February.

 Congenital heart defects (CHDs) are structural problems with the heart present at birth.
 They result when a mishap occurs during heart development soon after conception and often before the mother is aware that she is pregnant.
 CHD affects approximately one in every 110 babies every year in the United States alone.